 After you’ve purchased a new solar energy system, you might start to actually look forward to doing your taxes.
 You’ll claim the solar Investment Tax Credit (ITC) with IRS Form 5695.
 Line one on this form is for “qualified solar electric property costs.”
 This is where you’ll enter the total cost of your solar energy system.
 If you’ve also purchased a qualifying solar water heater, you can add that to line two.
 On line five, you’ll enter the total amount of your qualifying expenses.
 Then, calculate 30% of this amount (multiply by 0.3) and enter the result on line six.
 As an example, let’s say that the qualifying expenses for your new solar system total $20,000.
 Thirty percent of $20,000 is $6,000, so you’ll enter $6,000 on line six.

-There is a limit on the amount of federal tax credits you can claim in one year.
+There is a limit on the number of federal tax credits you can claim in one year.
 You can check page four of the instructions for IRS Form 5695.
 These instructions will walk you through the process of calculating your tax credit limit.
 If your tax credit is worth more than your total federal tax liability, you can rollover the remaining amount to the next year.
 This means that, no matter what your tax liability is, it’s still advantageous to purchase and install your solar energy system before the end of 2019 in order to get the full 30% deduction.
 Note that you should consult a professional tax preparer or certified public accountant (CPA) if you have any questions or concerns about claiming the ITC.

 Right now is a great time to take advantage of the solar tax credit extension.
 Let the expert team at Custom Solar and Leisure help you get started with our free solar evaluation.
 Our award-winning company has been trusted by residents and businesses in the Tucson area for over a decade.
 If you’re ready to reap the long-term savings of solar energy, call us today at (520) 314-3768.